-When you’ve remodelled the kitchen, it’s only natural to install a new cooktop that matches the new kitchen’s aesthetics.
-But installing gas appliances like gas ranges, gas cooktops, gas ovens, or gas cookers is easier said than done.
+When you remodel the kitchen, installing a new cooktop that matches the new kitchen’s aesthetics is natural.
+But installing gas appliances like gas ranges, cooktops, ovens, or cookers is easier said than done.

 Placing your natural gas stove or gas cooktop in the kitchen countertop in a precut opening from your old gas stove and attaching the new gas stove with the existing gas connection is quite simple and probably the easiest part of kitchen remodelling.
-But when it comes to gas stove installation, you need to prepare the space on the countertop, like the minimum clearance from the exhaust fan and prepping your combustible surfaces and combustible materials, check the gas lines and plan the entire installation process.
+But when it comes to gas stove installation, you must prepare the space on the countertop, like the minimum clearance from the exhaust fan, prepping your combustible surfaces and combustible materials, checking the gas lines, and planning the entire installation process.
 And these require some heavy-duty work.

 You’ll need extensive knowledge about your new gas appliances, like different cooktops and their dimensions, fire codes, gas line installations, and clearance requirements.
 On top of this, you may also need professional help to check the gas lines to avoid leaks.
 And a licensed gas fitter is the right person to do it.
 Thus, to make it a bit easier, we’ll discuss the factors you must consider while installing your new gas appliance - a new gas cooktop.